mmesh/docs/docs/platform/installation/index.md

 # Installation

-In these sections you will find detailed information on how to begin using mmesh.
+In these sections you will find detailed installation instructions.

 ### :material-page-next: [Nodes](nodes-install.md)